How to Migrate (Copy) an EC2 Instance Between Amazon AWS Regions

 17. The above process completes the migration of the user’s instance from one region to another.

-18. If the user wants to migrate the snapshot with the command line option, first set the EC2 command line tool, as explained in How to install AWS CLI to Windows.
+18. If the user wants to migrate the snapshot with the command line option, first set the EC2 command line tool.

 Using AWS CLI Tools

 19. Run the following command to list the current snapshots of the region:

 ec2-describe-snapshots –region <Region Name>